mrisher/smtp-sts/spec.md

   this domain.
 For example, "*.example.com,*.example.net" indicates that mail for this domain might be handled by any MX whose hostname is a subdomain of "example.com" or "example.net."
-* authentication-mechanism: The mechanism to use to authenticate this policy itself.
+* authenticationMechanism: The mechanism to use to authenticate this policy itself.
 See the section _Policy_ _Discovery_ _&_ _Authentication_ for more details.
 Possible values
   are:
   * WebPKI: URI, where URI points to an HTTPS resource at the recipient domain